Willow pattern: Legends

 In order to promote sales of Minton's Willow pattern, various stories were invented based on the elements of the design.
 The most famous story usually runs as described below.
 The story is based on the Japanese fairy tale "The Green Willow" and other ancient fairy tales originating in China about the constellations that tell the story of two lovers separated and envied by gods for their love.
 The lovers can only meet once a year when the stars align.
-There is an English story about the plates that may or may not have links to China; it was first published as "The Story of the Common Willow Pattern Plate" in the magazine The Family Friend in 1849.
+There are English stories about the plates, the most common of which "appeared in its final form in 1849", though other versions of the story would be produced afterwards.

 The romantic fable

 Once there was a wealthy Mandarin, who had a beautiful daughter (Koong-se).
 She had fallen in love with her father's humble accounting assistant (Chang), angering her father, as it was inappropriate for them to marry due to their difference in social class.
 He dismissed the young man and built a high fence around his house to keep the lovers apart.
 The Mandarin was planning for his daughter to marry a powerful Duke.
 The Duke arrived by boat to claim his bride, bearing a box of jewels as a gift.
 The wedding was to take place on the day the blossom fell from the willow tree.

 On the eve of the daughter's wedding to the Duke, the young accountant, disguised as a servant, slipped into the palace unnoticed.
 As the lovers escaped with the jewels, the alarm was raised.
 They ran over a bridge, chased by the Mandarin, whip in hand.
 They eventually escaped on the Duke's ship to the safety of a secluded island, where they lived happily for years.
 However, the Duke learned of their refuge.
 Hungry for revenge, he sent soldiers, who captured the lovers and put them to death.
 The gods, moved by their plight, transformed the lovers into a pair of doves.